solidane/solidane.github.io/_posts/en/2022-04-15-n-odd-numbers.md

 ![walking]({{ site.baseurl }}/assets/images/4cube2.png)

-Which can clearly be derived from the surface area of the square.
+This perfectly fits as our square of width 2 consists of 4 bricks.

-Let's add for instance the next odd number 5 to the existing blocks.
+Let's add the next odd number, 5, to the existing blocks.
 ![walking]({{ site.baseurl }}/assets/images/45Cubes.png)

-If it would be to fit in one square, it would look something like this:
+If we try to add it nicely to the first square, it would look something like this:
 ![walking]({{ site.baseurl }}/assets/images/9cube.png)

 To get to the next odd number we just have to add 2 to the previous odd number.
-Similar in this case every layers differs two blocks more or less from the neighbouring ones.
-Although we only illustrated for <math display="inline"><mi>n</mi><mo>=</mo><mn>3</mn></math>, one can see that this pattern holds!
+Similarly in every step, we need 2 more bricks than before to get to the next square.
+Although we only illustrated this for <math display="inline"><mi>n</mi><mo>=</mo><mn>3</mn></math>, we can see that this pattern holds!

 ### Try it yourself